TFD

 }The code above would equate to the following:

-function testfunc (int x, int y) {
+#proc testfunc : (int x, int y) {

-printf("Hello! {}\n", #function_name);
+printf("Hello! {}\n", #proc_name);

 x += y * 2;

-if (x > 1000) {
+#if (x > 1000) {

-printf("Bye! {}\n", #function_name);
+printf("Bye! {}\n", #proc_name);

 }